 Eligible undergraduate students can apply for a social work bursary to help them with their living costs and tuition fees from their second year of study.
-In the first year of the course, funding is available through Student Finance England.
+In the first year of the course, funding may be available through Student Finance England.

 - awarded to eligible students who have completed their first year of study

 - not assessed on household income

-- paid into your chosen bank account at the start of each term
+- paid into your bank account at the start of each term

 The basic bursary rates are: